The-Marcy-Lab-School-Assignments/full-stack-project-remix-evu725/README.md

-# Todo App — Full-Stack Case Study
+# Daily Memory App — Full-Stack Case Study

-A full-stack Todo app built with React, Express, and Postgres.
+A full-stack time daily memory app built with React, Express, and Postgres.
 Demonstrates session-based authentication, session rehydration, auth-dependent data fetching, and conditional rendering — the same patterns students use in their full-stack projects.

 ## User Stories
 **Auth**
 - A user can register for an account with a username and password
 - A user can log in to an existing account
 - A user can log out
 - A returning user who has an active session is automatically logged in when they revisit the app

-**Todos**
+**Memo**
-- A logged-in user can see all of their todos
+- A logged-in user can see al of their memos
-- A logged-in user can create a new todo by entering a title
+- A logged-in user can create a new memo by entering description
-- A logged-in user can mark a todo as complete or incomplete
+- A logged-in user can mark a memo public or private
-- A logged-in user can delete a todo
+- A logged-in user can delete a memo

 ## Schema